amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Science and writing are fast friends; science as we know it would not be possible without the written word.
 But cutting-edge scientific research is, by necessity,  difficult to understand by all but those most acquainted with it.
 Even expressing those ideas challenges the greatest of minds, leaving little time for eradicating opacity from prose.
 Nonetheless, opacity is the enemy of the proliferation of any idea.

-Proselint can aid specifically improve scientists' writings across a number of dimensions:
+Proselint improves written communication across a number of dimensions:

 * consistent terminology
 * cleaner prose